-- Appointment of Purchase Ledger services at Trust Centre to deliver a bureau support service to Trust schools.
+- appointment of Purchase Ledger services at Trust Centre to deliver a bureau support service to Trust schools.
 The appointment has permitted a reduction in finance risk in schools and centralised around expertise in Trust Centre.
-This has resulted in saved money in each school taking the service. - CFO or Management Accountant attending every local governor Finance Committee meeting this has enabled a standard approach across schools, benchmarked practice and led to balanced budgets through the year. - Emphasis on buying office equipment instead of leasing. - Centralising on systems and IT support although in process, efficiencies being made in holding data centrally whilst also complying with GDPR.
+This has resulted in saved money in each school taking the service. - CFO or Management Accountant attending every local governor Finance Committee meeting this has enabled a standard approach across schools, benchmarked practice, joint tendering (catering at Sneinton & Rosslyn) and led to balanced budgets through the year. - moving Trust Head Office to bring team members and conference facilities together in one central location. - all Trust schools have moved their broadband provision to a single Trust supplier this has increased broadband speeds in each school and saved money by streamlining the supply base.